-The water allocation regulations of NJDEP have long required analysis of "unaccounted for water" (UFW) at certain periods in a permit cycle.
-UFW is a simple measure comparing gallons of water billed (which can include unbilled metered water and unbilled authorized consumption such as firefighting) to the total water placed into water mains, resulting %UFW.
-NJDEP provided data for more than 200 PCWS for the years 2016-2019, though not all PCWS provided UFW values for all four years.
+The water allocation regulations of DEP have long required analysis of "unaccounted for water" (UFW) at certain periods in a permit cycle.
+UFW is a simple measure comparing gallons of water billed (which can include unbilled metered water and unbilled authorized consumption such as firefighting) to the total water placed into water mains, resulting in UFW as a percentage (%UFW).
+DEP provided data for more than 200 public community water systems (PCWS) for the years 2016-2019, though not all PCWS provided UFW values for all four years.

 The Delaware River Basin Commission requires use of the AWWA methodology for PCWS under their jurisdiction, providing a more detailed analysis of water volumes as billed, unbilled, apparent loss and real loss.
 DRBC provided data for 2018 through 2020 for almost 90 PCWS.
-The 2018 and 2019 audits used Version 5 of the AWWA methodology; these were used in this analysis for consistency with the NJDEP data years.
+The 2018 and 2019 audits used Version 5 of the AWWA methodology; these were used in this analysis for consistency with the DEP data years.
 The 2020 audits used a combination of Versions 5 and 6; they were not used.
 Again, not all PCWS provided water audits for all three years.
-It should be noted that the DRBC and NJDEP do not require that PCWS have their results independently verified or certified, raising possibilities for reporting error.
+It should be noted that the DRBC and DEP do not require that PCWS have their results independently verified or certified, raising possibilities for reporting errors.

-Many PCWS in the DRBC dataset were also in the NJDEP data set.
+Many PCWS in the DRBC dataset were also in the DEP data set.
 DRBC data were used wherever there is an overlap and the data were sufficient.1 In both cases, detailed quality control reviews have not occurred, resulting in some anomalies within the data sets.
 For example, some PCWS reported negative results, which would indicate that more water was metered to customers than was placed into the distribution system, an obvious impossibility.
 In such cases, the results were excluded, along with results showing zero losses, which likewise is not feasible (all systems have some leakage).
-Second, some PCWS reported extraordinarily high levels of water losses, from 90% to 100%, which would indicate that nearly all or all water placed into the distribution system was lost; such results indicate poor use of the
+Second, some PCWS reported extraordinarily high levels of water losses, from 90% to 100%, which would indicate that nearly all or all water placed into the distribution system was lost; such results indicate poor use of the methodology, poor records, or other problems, and were also excluded.
+In both cases, the excluded results were so few that the resulting statistical analyses were not materially affected.